 These portable gizmos let you breathe in medication.
 They treat sudden symptoms and prevent the inflammation that blocks your airways so you can keep breathing.

 You need at least one when you have asthma.
 Make sure you're using yours right, so you get the medicine you need.
 The best way to use it is with a spacer, a tube that goes between your inhaler and your mouth.

-A rescue inhaler is supposed to relieve sudden symptoms, not control your asthma long term.
-If you're using a rescue inhaler 2 days a week, or more than 2 nights a month, your asthma isn't controlled.
-Talk to your doctor -- you may need a control inhaler.
+A rescue inhaler is for short-term symptom relief, not to control your asthma in the long term.
+If you're using yours 2 or more days a week, or more than 2 nights a month, talk to your doctor about a daily control inhaler.

-Short-acting inhalers can help you prevent or treat symptoms during activities that require extra lung power when you have exercise induced asthma.
-This includes physical activity such as sports, yard work, or even singing.
+When you have asthma triggered by exercise, short-acting inhalers can make activities that need extra lung power more doable.
+This includes things such as sports, yard work, and even singing.

-Use the rescue inhaler 15 to 30 minutes before you start .
+Use your rescue inhaler 15 to 30 minutes before you start to help prevent symptoms.

-Keep the rescue inhaler on hand in case you experience asthma symptoms during the activity.
+Keep it on hand in case you have symptoms while you're working.

 Avoid weather conditions that might trigger symptoms.